Cambricon/CNStream/README.md

 ## Build Instructions Using CMake ##

-After finished prerequiste, you can build instructions with the following steps:
+After finished prerequisites, you can build instructions with the following steps:

 1. Run the following command to save a directory for saving the output.